Coronavirus (COVID-19) Resources | University of South Florida

 Unvaccinated individuals who have been directly exposed to a positive case may be directed by guidance from the Florida Department of Health to quarantine for five days — if tested negative on day five — or for 10 days if not tested.
 The university cannot accommodate exposed unvaccinated individuals who need to be quarantined.
 Fully vaccinated individuals (boosted or within six months of the second dose of Pfizer or Moderna or within two months of Johnson & Johnson) who are exposed do not need to quarantine unless they are symptomatic and directed to do so.

 Every member of our university community is encouraged to maintain the healthy behaviors that enabled us to keep case numbers low on our campuses.
 Always stay at home when you don’t feel well.
 Wash your hands regularly for 20 seconds with warm soapy water whenever moving from one place to another.
-If you are unvaccinated, consider avoiding large crowds and wearing a mask when indoors.
+Wear a mask indoors.
+If you are unvaccinated, consider avoiding large crowds.

 USF expects masks to be worn when indoors, especially in a crowded setting.